 Looking for unique hen party ideas?
 Instead of the stereotypical night out, opt for one of these fun, interactive evenings.

-In the flurry of summer wedding chaos, we are looking for hen party ideas that stand apart from the rest.
+In the flurry of wedding planning chaos, we are looking for hen party ideas that stand apart from the rest.
 After all, there are only so many times one can tolerate a weekend in Vegas, a booze-filled night in Budapest or Kilkenny getaways with copious amounts of phallic paraphernalia.

 So, what is something you can plan that is fun but different?
 What will keep the girls entertained?
 What if you’re not a big drinker?
 Don’t worry, we have scoured the country for answers to these burning questions from the bride-to-be.